CompPhysics/InsightPhysicsImmersionWeek/schedule.md

 * Complex numbers, complex conjugates, etc.

 #### Class Schedule (10am-12pm EDT, 12pm EDT is set aside as an extra office hour)
 * 10:00-10:50: Lecture on the the breakdown of classical mechanics and the basics of quantum mechanics including an introduction to wave-particle duality and uncertainty and why we need probabilities in quantum mechanics.
-View the lecture notes [here](docs/src/JuliesMaterial/Day2Lec.ipynb).
+View the lecture notes [here](docs/src/JuliesMaterial/Day2Lec.ipynb), the recording [here](https://mediaspace.msu.edu/media/INSIGHT%20Physics%20Immersion%20Week%20Day%202%20Video%201/1_zy2ywhw1), and the hand-written notes [here](docs/src/JuliesMaterial/qm_handwritten.pdf).
 * 10:50-11:00: Break with time for questions
 * 11:00-11:50: Lecture on more quantum mechanics basics with an introduction to linear algebra and how quantum mechanics can be formulated as a linear algebra problem.
-View the lecture notes [here](docs/src/JuliesMaterial/Day2Lec.ipynb), the recording [here](https://mediaspace.msu.edu/media/zoom_1.mp4/1_czym617b).
+View the lecture notes [here](docs/src/JuliesMaterial/Day2Lec.ipynb), the recording [here](https://mediaspace.msu.edu/media/zoom_1.mp4/1_czym617b), and the hand-written notes [here](docs/src/JuliesMaterial/qm_handwritten.pdf).
 * 11:50-12:00: Q&A session and homework help (Monday or Tuesday homework).
 Can be extended into the 12pm-1pm office hour time slot.
 * A series of short questions will be asked and discussed during the lectures to help you check your understanding of the material.